 - 12 gauge – 20 amps

 For your circuit breaker to be sized properly, you will look at your inverter’s maximum continuous current output.
 Then multiply it by 125%.
 If you get a.
 5 in your result, round it up.
 If not, round it down.
 That will be the size of the circuit breaker.

-Step By Step Guide on How to Use Solar Panels During a Power Outage
+Step By Step to Use Solar Panels During a Power Outage